 Before elaborating on the risk factors, let’s review the typical events associated with dog ligament damage.

-The canine cruciate ligament is the thick fibrous band of connective tissue stabilizing the knee, much like a bungee cord.
+The canine cruciate ligament injury is the thick fibrous band of connective tissue stabilizing the knee, much like a bungee cord.

 The ligament prevents the tibia from sliding forward as it connects to the femur, prevents tibial rotation, and prevents hyperextension of the knee.